quantifiedketonian/quantifiedketonian.github.io/_posts/2019-03-11-a-tale-of-two-sweeteners.md

 adjusting to a low-carb lifestyle, I've really only had a few periods of high carb intake (except for the vacations).

-So eating that much sucrose and fructose in one fell swoop was shocking to my mouth.
+So eating that much glucose and fructose in one fell swoop was shocking to my mouth.
 The first thing that I noticed was a small amount of nausea (that went away in about 10 minutes).
 Also, the honey didn't taste as good as I remember.
 It was WAY too sweet.